5 Pillars for Creating a Tech-Savvy Remote Work Strategy

 - For companies with a poor, irrelevant, or unrelatable culture, recent studies show they have a marked increase in employee turnover.

 Workplace Culture and Employee Experience

-The Vision + Goals planner in Ninety helps leaders gain visibility around creating a cohesive work culture for hybrid remote teams.
+The Vision planner in Ninety helps leaders gain visibility around creating a cohesive work culture for hybrid remote teams.
 You can set goals, align them with core values, establish how to meet them, and share them throughout the company.
-Your Vision data integrates with 90-Day Goals and Scorecards in Ninety.
-With it, you hold all the building blocks for creating a culture that aligns with your company’s shared vision.
+Your Vision data integrates with Rocks and Scorecards in Ninety.
+With it, you hold all the building blocks for creating a culture that aligns with your company's shared vision.

 Tips for Building a Strong Company Culture